thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

     });
     ```

 1. Use the `forEach` method with your own hobbies array.
-Create a `logHobbies` function with no inputs which uses the `forEach` method for looping, and prints a message using ES6 backticks with string template references for the properties.
+Create a `logHobbies` function with no inputs which uses the `forEach` method for looping, and prints a message using ES6 back ticks with string template references for the properties.

    Example output: